mlanza/ai-literacy/301/01-reifying-process.md

 Most people plan trips with a notepad and a browser tab.
 Maybe a travel app.
 Maybe a calendar.
 They do it all manually because they’re carrying the memory in their head.
 No SOP.
 No versioning.
 No intermediate files.
 Just thoughts and clicks.

-It works.
-Barely.
-But it works because humans are incredible at absorbing friction — especially when the alternative feels even worse.
+You see, humans are incredible at absorbing friction — especially when the alternative feels even worse.
 Hiring a travel agent feels expensive.
 Managing 12 artifacts and a planning SOP feels cumbersome.
 So we tolerate the mess, live in the tabs, scribble in the margins, and brute-force our way to a plan.

 You do all the orchestration.
 You do all the remembering.
 Because there isn’t a system doing it for you.